-Subject to the provisions of subclause 43.2, the Employer may grant an employee who has been awarded a sporting scholarship by the Australian Institute of Sport, Leave Without Pay.
+Subject to the provisions of subclause 44.2, the Employer may grant an employee who has been awarded a sporting scholarship by the Australian Institute of Sport, Leave Without Pay.

-44. BEREAVEMENT LEAVE
+45. BEREAVEMENT LEAVE

-- 44.1 Employees, including Casual Employees, will on the death of: - (a) the Partner of the employee; - (b) the former Partner of the employee; - (c) the child, stepchild, foster child or grandchild of the employee (including an adult child, stepchild or grandchild); - (d) the parent, stepparent, foster parent or grandparent of the employee; - (e) the parent-in-law or former parent-in-law of the employee; - (f) the brother, sister, stepbrother or stepsister; or - (g) any other person who at or immediately before that person's death, lived with the employee as a member of the employee 's family;
+- 45.1 Employees, including Casual Employees, will on the death of: - (a) the Partner of the employee; - (b) the former Partner of the employee; - (c) the child, step-child, foster child or grandchild of the employee's Partner (including an adult child, stepchild or grandchild); - (d) the parent, step-parent, foster parent or grandparent of the employee's Partner; - (e) the parent-in-law or former parent-in-law of the employee; - (f) the sibling of an employee or the employee's Partner; - (g) a step-sibling of the employee; or - (h) any other person who at or immediately before that person's death, lived with the employee as a member of the employee 's household;